 Students must bring:

 100 points of ID as evidence of identity as per the following document -

 Within the 100 points, applicants must be able to show the following;

 - Date of Birth

-- Without 100 points, students will not be accepted into the class
+They need to be the ORIGINAL documents.
+NO photos or photocopies are accepted.
+Without 100 points, students will not be accepted into the class.

 Upon successful completion of this program, students will be issued with a temporary certificate which is valid for 60 days after the date issued.
 With this, students can commence work immediately and the White Card will be posted in the mail.